JoeLumbley/Platformer-with-Level-Editor/README.md

-**"Platformer with Level Editor"** is the essential tool for aspiring game developers.
-By delving into the source code and project structure of a platformer game with a level editor, you can gain practical experience and valuable insights to make your own games.
+**"Platformer with Level Editor"** is a powerful tool for aspiring game developers.
+By delving into the source code and project structure of a platformer game with a level editor, you can gain hands-on experience and valuable insights to create your own games.

 ![142](https://github.com/JoeLumbley/Platformer-with-Level-Editor/assets/77564255/42745952-f5b1-4c03-ac29-c8aec178c5cb)

-Here's what you can expect to explore with this learning tool:
+The key things you can expect to explore with this learning tool are:

 #### 1. Game Mechanics
-Gain a deep understanding of physics, collision detection, character movement, and game loops.
+Develop a deep understanding of physics, collision detection, character movement, and game loops.

 #### 2. Programming Patterns
 Discover common programming patterns used in game development, such as object-oriented design and event handling.